Avanade/Beef/samples/My.Hr/docs/Employee-DB.md

 This will walk through the process of creating the required tables, and stored procedures, etc. needed for the `Employee` within a Microsoft SQL Server database.
 All of this work will occur within the context of the `My.Hr.Database` project.

-The [`Beef.Database.Core`](../../../tools/Beef.Database.Core/README.md) provides the capabilities that will be leveraged.
-The underlying documentation describes these capabilities and the database approach in greater detail.
+The [`Beef.Database.SqlServer`](../../../tools/Beef.Database.SqlServer) and [`DbEx`](https://github.com/Avanade/dbex) provide the capabilities that will be leveraged.
+The underlying [documentation](https://github.com/Avanade/dbex#readme) describes these capabilities and the database approach in greater detail.

 _Note:_ Any time that command line execution is requested, this should be performed from the base `My.Hr.Database` folder.